LinqLover/sonyx/docs/study/study-evaluation.md

 >
 > **Alternative hypothesis:** These expected values do show a significant correlation to the programmers‘ sonic affinity.

 The statistical analysis suggests a positive correlation between the sonic affinity of participants and their efficiency/comprehension/experience scores for tasks solved within the experimental group.
+Amongst other, three positive correlations were found:

+1. between the affinity of participants to auditory learning techniques and their programming score (significant)
+2. between the musical affinity of participants and their final impression of the potential of auditory displays in programming (significant)
+3. between the musical affinity of participants and their programming score (moderate, almost significant)

 The hypothesis is confirmed.

 ![Sonic affinity correlation test results](./study-evaluation.assets/sonic-correlations.png)